Shift: Employee Commute Benefits

 Shift operates a host of programs that aim to assist employees no matter how they choose to travel.

-County employees who travel by vanpool, paratransit, bike and scooter share, or who take the bus, train, or other mass transit to work can receive up to $150 per month to cover their costs.
-That money can only be spent on transit products.
+Transit Subsidy: County employees who take the bus, train, ferry, or other mass transit, or who travel by vanpool, paratransit, or bike and scooter share to work can receive up to $150 per month to help cover their costs.
+That money may be spent on transit related products only.

 Employees can receive a free clipper card!
 To request one, please reach us at email@example.com, or (628) 258-3147.

 Bike lockers are a great way to keep your ride safe and dry while you’re at work.
 They’re free, and one can be yours for as long as you work for the County.